ympbyc/Carrot/README.md

 See the source of this magic in examples/srfi-1.nadeko.
 -->

 Pipeline operator in F#, and Synthread in Clojure are useful tool to avoid nesting of function calls.
-In Carrot, `->` can be used to compose functions left to right so it reads similarly to the synthread.
+In Carrot, `->` can be used to compose functions left to right so it reads similarly to the synthread. `->` is just a `(Fn b c) -> (Fn a b) -> c` function.

 ```lisp
 (-> 1